breatheco-de/content/src/content/how-to/how-to-update-python-version.md

 Progress: Downloading python3 3.11.0...
 90%
 ```

-Let's verify that the install and upgrade was succesfull with the command we used earlier
+Let's verify that the install and upgrade was successful with the command we used earlier

 ```powershell
 python -V